spamathur/SocialMedia/README.md

 ## IO Functionality Tests:

+### It is important to note that Server.java must be running before ClientTest and ClientHandlerTest are executed.

 I/O functionality is thoroughly tested within the `ClientTest` and `ClientHandlerTest` classes.
-Detailed descriptions and testing methodologies are documented in the comments at the beginning of each test case, explaining how specific functionalities are tested.
+Descriptions and testing methodologies are documented in the comments at the beginning of each test case, explaining what specific functionalities are tested.

 ## Main Class